 - U.S. Court of Appeals for the Third Circuit

-- U.S. District Court for the Eastern District of Pensylvania
+- U.S. District Court for the Eastern, Middle and Western Districts of Pennsylvania

 - U.S. District Court for the District of New Jersey